Introduction to Merge Queue

-Understand what merge queues are and how to use them.
+Understand what merge queue is and how to use them.

 Development workflows can often be complex, with multiple developers collaborating on a single codebase.
 This leads to multiple pull requests that need to be merged in a specific order to ensure code stability and compatibility.
-In this context, merge queues are an essential tool.
+In this context, a merge queue is an essential tool.

 A merge queue is a mechanism to manage and control the order of merging pull requests into the main branch of your repository.
 It helps streamline the development process, reduce merge conflicts, and maintain a healthy and stable codebase.